Genza999/Signature/README.md

 * *minWidth(float)* - Minimum width of a line.
 Defaults to 0.5.
 * *maxWidth(float)* - Maximum width of a line.
 Defaults to 2.5.
 * *velocityFilterWeight(float)* - Weight used to modify new velocity based on the previous    velocity.
 Defaults to 0.7.

+## Compatibility
+The widget is usable and works smoothly in Google chrome, Internet explorer.
+In Firefox by setting dom.w3c_pointer_events.enabled to “true” in about:config you can get to use the widget.(Thats if initially it wasnt working)